bxparks/AceSegment/README.md

     * resistors on segments
     * transistors on digits or segments
     * using 74HC595 with `shiftOut()` or hardware SPI
-* The `Renderer` class knows how to render the array of digit patterns to the LED module using multiplexing. digit to be associated with a particular brightness.
+* The `SegmentDisplay` class knows how to render the array of digit patterns to the LED module using multiplexing. digit to be associated with a particular brightness.
 * The `SegmentDisplay` knows how to display the bit patterns to a specific